-Minh Bui shares his opinions on the five key things that we should know about Vietnam eCommerce.
+Minh Bui shares his opinions on the five key things that we should know about Vietnam eCommerce Market.
 If you are interested in expanding your business to this country, you shouldn’t miss this article!

 1. Online market overview

 According to ComScore’s 2013 Southeast Asia Digital Future in Focus report, Vietnam now has the largest online population in Southeast Asia with 16.1 million monthly Internet users [desktop].
 The number of Internet users in Vietnam is 32.6 million persons or 35.6% of Vietnam’s population (91.5M).

 [twocol_one]73% of Vietnam’s Internet users are under 35 years old.
 From Cimigo stats we learn that the top five most popular online activities of the Vietnamese are:[/twocol_one]